 Definition: An offer made by a prospective buyer (bidder) at an auction where that bidder

 is not physically present.
-In most cases, an absentee bid is made prior to the
+In most cases, a proxy bid is made prior to the

 auction, although occasionally an offer made through an agent of the bidder is

-considered to be an absentee bid.
-Absentee bids are not allowed at all
+considered to be a proxy bid.
+Proxy bids are not allowed at all

 auctions; even when they are permitted, they may not be allowed on all items or

 properties offered for sale.
-The rules governing and explaining the absentee
+The rules governing and explaining the proxy

 bid procedure must generally be made available prior to the auction event.